Stressed About Sex? Here Are 4 Ways to Feel Better

 Tips for improving sexual distress

-• Speak with a healthcare provider (HCP).
-Sexual distress and FSDs can be influenced by biological, psychological and social issues.
-An HCP can help pinpoint the cause(s) of your problem, devise a treatment plan and get you further professional help if needed.
+Speak with a healthcare provider.
+Sexual distress and FSDs can be influenced by biological, psychological, and social issues.
+A healthcare provider (HCP) can help pinpoint the cause(s) of your problem, devise a treatment plan, and get you further professional help if needed.

-• Communicate with your partner.
-If your libido is low, your needs aren’t being fulfilled or something else is bothering you, it’s important to talk openly and honestly.
-Setting aside specific, consistent time to spend with each other—like a standing date night—may help, as well.
-Together, you can work toward a solution—which may include reaching out to an HCP.
+Communicate with your partner.
+If your libido is low, your needs aren’t being fulfilled, or something else is bothering you, it’s important to talk openly and honestly.
+Setting aside specific, consistent time to spend with your patner—like a standing date night—may help, as well.
+Together, you can work toward a solution, which may include reaching out to an HCP.

-Ultimately, working on a more positive body image and connecting with both your partner and available health resources may improve your sexually related personal distress—and that can go a long way toward happier, healthier intimacy.
+Ultimately, working to develop a more positive body image and connecting with both your partner and available health resources may improve sexual-related personal distress—and that can go a long way toward happier, healthier intimacy.

 Article sources open article sources